hilton/hilton.github.com/blog/_posts/2025-12-16-document-trade-offs.md

 4. Adjust Italian recipes to build richer flavours, using local ingredients.
 5. Abandon the attempt to prepare recognisably-Italian food.

+For example, a ‘Caprese salad’ outside Italy will often include additional stronger flavours, such as olives or balsamic vinegar, to compensate for bland tomatoes.
 Either way, you get to choose a compromise from among these options.
 Some of them will annoy Italians, or disappoint your guests, though.
 When you cook Italian food outside Italy, you have to make trade-offs.